nipafx/nipafx.dev/content/articles/2018-06-11-intersection-types-var.md

 tags: [generics, java-10, var]
 date: 2018-06-11
 slug: java-var-intersection-types
-description: "Java 10's 'var' makes intersection types in Java more approachable.
-Generics tricks are still needed, but 'var' makes it easy to declare such variables."
+description: "Java 10's `var` makes intersection types in Java more approachable.
+Generics tricks are still needed, but `var` makes it easy to declare such variables."
-intro: "With 'var' it is much easier to work with intersection types in Java 10 and later.
-You still need non-trivial tricks with generics to declare intersection types, but thanks to 'var' it is now easy to create local variables of such types."
+intro: "With `var` it is much easier to work with intersection types in Java 10 and later.
+You still need non-trivial tricks with generics to declare intersection types, but thanks to `var` it is now easy to create local variables of such types."
 searchKeywords: "intersection types"
 featuredImage: var-intersection-type-venn
 repo: java-x-demo